Yemassee Area Day Trips

 Click on the corresponding pictures for additional information.

-Stoney Creek Independent Presbyterian Chapel is located amongst a pine forest in the village of McPhersonville, on Hwy 68.
+Stoney Creek Independent Presbyterian Chapel is located amongst a pine forest in the village of McPhersonville, right off of Pocotaligo Rd.
 It is the only pre-Civil War structure remaining in the area.
 Constructed in 1833, the Greek Revival chapel boasts four Doric columns supporting a pediment roof.
 The chapel was spared during the Civil War because it acted as a hospital, while the grounds were used as a campsite by Federal troops.
 Services are no longer held here.
 This chapel was listed on the National Register of Historic Places in 2002.

 This plantation house was originally built in the 1700’s as part of an original King’s Grant.
 The plantation contained thousands of acres, producing Sea Island cotton and rice.
 The owner, John Frampton, served as a delegate in the 1860 South Carolina Convention, and as such was a signer of the Ordinance of Secession.
 After the family fled, General Lee’s Confederate troops built an earthwork gun emplacement to help protect the railroad located behind the house.
 These mounds can still be seen behind the house today.
 Due to Frampton’s involvement in succession his plantation was targeted and burned during Sherman’s “March to the Sea”.
 Frampton, having fled the area, returned after the war with ample wealth to rebuild his home and continue farming.
 The house has been refurbished and is in use today as the Lowcountry Visitor Center and Museum.